-- 99 general practices (74% of region total) delivered COVID-19 vaccinations - 88% of residents aged 12+ have received two doses of the COVID-19 Vaccination
+- 99 general practices (74% of region total) delivered COVID-19 vaccinations - 88% of residents aged 12+ have received two doses of the COVID-19 Vaccination - 87.5% of Indigenous residents have received two doses of the COVID-19 Vaccination pneumococcal vaccinations in vulnerable groups.
+The campaign called on at risk groups to 'be their own health hero' and talk to their GP about which vaccination options were right for them over the winter period.
+The campaign was promoted though video, paid retail, print and social media advertising over 3 months.

-BE YOUR (

-FLU IS BACK

-87.5% of Indigenous residents have received two doses of the COVID-19 Vaccination encourage COVID-19, influenza and